Posted on June 27, 2016

 With the change in appearance and audience served by the Dhabas, its utility has changed too.
 As they grow into businesses run by ambitious hoteliers, more doors have opened up.

-In 2008, Dabur adopted 150 highway Dhabas with plans of changing their brand connectivity, this strategy allowed them to have a direct channel of communication at lower costs.
-The idea behind the acquisition was to promote the post meal consumption of their product Hajmola.
-Dabur started with renovating the Dhabas to attract more audience by creating a more welcome ambience and simply offered Hajmola instead of the conventional fennel seeds (saunf).
-The simple move garnered the brand a lot support and increase in sales through these Dhabas, soon after this move Hajmola managed to grab 65% of the total market share.
+In 2008, Dabur reached out to 150 Dhabas with plans of changing their brand connectivity, this strategy allowed them to have a direct channel of communication at lower costs.
+The idea behind the acquisition was to promote the post-meal consumption of their product Hajmola.
+Dabur started with renovating the Dhabas to attract more audience by creating a more welcome ambiance and simply offered Hajmola instead of the conventional fennel seeds (saunf).
+The simple move garnered the brand a lot of support and increase sales through these Dhabas, soon after this move, Hajmola managed to grab 65% of the total market share.